MicrosoftDocs/azure-devops-docs/docs/git/concepts/mapping-my-tfvc-actions-to-git.md

 ## View history

-To see the commit you just created you can review the local history.
+To see the commit, you just created you can review the local history.

 # [Command Line](#tab/command-line)